OpenMDAO/OpenMDAO-Framework/docs/dev-guide/testing.rst

 * Be wary of including code by line number.
 If the source file is changed, and lines are added or removed, then the included code might not be what was intended.

-* To include a numerical example in a doctest block, use the "# doctest: +ELLIPSIS" directive after a command, coupled with elipses, if you want to match to a specific tolerance.
+* To include a numerical example in a doctest block, you can use elipses in order to match just to a specific tolerance.
 For example, this block of text passes:

     >>> import numpy
-    >>> numpy.pi # doctest: +ELLIPSIS
+    >>> numpy.pi
     3.14...

 *Running the Tests*